West Nile Fever in Children

 West Nile fever can occur in late summer and early fall in temperate climates.
 It can occur year-round in warmer climates.
 People are most at risk of infection from June to September.
 But West Nile fever in people is uncommon.

 West Nile virus isn't often spread from person to person.
 But it can be spread in the uterus from mother to baby.
-The most common way it is spread is by mosquito bite.
-But some people may get the virus through donated organs and blood transfusion.
+The most common way it is spread is by a mosquito bite.
+But it may also be spread through donated organs and blood transfusions.
 The FDA notes that the risk for West Nile from blood is much lower than the risks of skipping a needed organ transplant or blood transfusion.

 What are the symptoms of West Nile fever in a child?